GogoHarry/Cohort-Analysis-for-Customer-Retention-in-E-Commerce/README.md

 5. **Purchase Quantity Analysis**:
    - Examining the total and average quantity purchased by each cohort over time
+   - Identifying patterns and anomalies in purchase behavior
 ```python
   # Calculate the total quantity bought per cohort
 quantity_bought = (